Filipino and Filipino American Nurses in the United States

 The U.S. has a long history of importing Filipino nurses starting with colonization in 1898.
 Americans built nursing schools in the Philippines to teach western medicine in English.
 Post–World War II, U.S. hospitals faced nursing shortages and looked to the Philippines to fill the void with the exchange visitor program.
 This combined with the 1965 Immigration and Nationality Act made it easier for hospitals to recruit Filipino nurses, many of whom send money back to their families in the Philippines, which helps the country’s economy.
 However, it hasn’t been easy.
 Filipinos and Filipino Americans have fought wage and race discrimination, exploitation, and poor working conditions.

 The coronavirus pandemic has only deepened these inequities.
-COVID-19 has taken almost 220,000 lives in this country, many of them frontline workers including nurses.
-According to a report from National Nurses United, nurses of Filipino descent account for 31.5% of the workforce’s COVID-19 deaths in the United States.
-According to the California Nurses Association, in California, where about 20% of nurses identify as Filipino, they account for 11 of the 16 COVID-19 deaths in the profession, or nearly 70%.
+As of May 2021, COVID-19 has taken almost 600,000 lives in this country, many of them frontline workers including nurses.
+According to a September 2020 report from National Nurses United, nurses of Filipino descent account for 31.5% of the workforce’s COVID-19 deaths in the United States.
+That same report also says in California, where about 20% of nurses identify as Filipino, they account for 11 of the 16 COVID-19 deaths in the profession, or nearly 70%.
 Many Filipino nurses work bedside and critical care making them more vulnerable to COVID-19.
 I am thankful my mother retired when she did, since she is so vulnerable to the disease.

 Immigrant nurses play an integral part in our country’s healthcare systems, I am grateful for my Filipino relatives and Filipino American friends who are fighting COVID-19 on the frontlines.
 For their sake, I appeal to everyone to do their part to reduce the spread of the virus: wear a mask, wash your hands, and practice social distancing.
 Being Filipino American and the proud daughter of a Filipina nurse, it’s an honor to celebrate this month, to reflect on our history, and to recognize the hard work and contributions that Filipinos and Filipino Americans have made in this country.